 January’s theme is Healthy Starts – so go ahead and hit me with YOUR best shot!
 Take a photo of a healthy gluten-free recipe and submit to me by January 26th, 2011.
 Winners will be posted on Sunday, January 30th.
 For all the info and how to submit – go here.

 Overall here is what Derek, our judge, had to say about the entries:

-The quality of all the entries were well above what we been seen before in distinguishing between them increasingly difficult.
+The quality of all the entries was well above what we have seen before and distinguishing between them has been increasingly difficult.
 All of the winning images were strikingly good.
 There were another eight entries that were crowding them as really excellent shots.

 Third place winner is: